dlstreamer/pipeline-server/docs/build_script_reference.md

 ```
 All command line options are optional.
 Details of key options and their default values are shown below:
 ## Base Image (--base)
 This is the image that docker builds on.
-It must contain the full set of framework dependencies needed for either [DL Streamer](https://github.com/openvinotoolkit/dlstreamer_gst) or [FFmpeg Video Analytics](https://github.com/VCDP/FFmpeg-patch) and must match the framework selected with the `--framework` option.
+It must contain the full set of framework dependencies needed for either [Intel(R) DL Streamer](https://github.com/openvinotoolkit/dlstreamer_gst) or [FFmpeg Video Analytics](https://github.com/VCDP/FFmpeg-patch) and must match the framework selected with the `--framework` option.
 If a base image is not defined you must provide the location of the Dockerfile to build the base image (see `--base-build-context` and `--base-build-dockerfile`).

 ## Framework (--framework)
 VA Serving can use either `gstreamer` or `ffmpeg` for pipeline construction.
 Select framework with `--framework` option.
 Default is `gstreamer`.